programminghistorian/jekyll/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown.md

 More advanced users who have LaTeX installed may want to experiment by converting Markdown into .tex or specially formatted .pdf files.
-Once LaTeX is installed, a beautifully formatted PDF file can be created using nearly the same command structure:
+Once LaTeX is installed, a beautifully formatted PDF file can be created using the same command structure:

 ```
-$ pandoc main.md -o main.pdf --pdf-engine=/Library/TeX/texbin/pdflatex
+$ pandoc main.md -o main.pdf
 ```

 <div class="alert alert-warning">
-We're adding a component that tells pandoc to use the pdflatex engine, and tells it where it's stored.
-Whether you are working on mac, Windows or Linux, it is important to ensure that you provide the full path to the LaTeX engine you are using.
-For example, ours is installed in the location <code>/Library/TeX/texbin/pdflatex</code>.
-Readers are advised to check theirs, and follow <a href='https://pandoc.org/MANUAL.html#creating-a-pdf'>the current installation instructions</a>.
+If this command fails, you may need to add a component that provides pandoc with the full path to the LaTeX engine you want to use, specifying where it's stored.
+The location will vary depending whether you are working on mac, Windows or Linux.
+Readers are advised to check the correct path to the LaTeX engine within their system, and follow <a href='https://pandoc.org/MANUAL.html#creating-a-pdf'>the current installation instructions</a>.
 </div>

 If your document is written in languages other than English, you will likely need to use the XeLaTeX engine instead of plain LaTeX for .pdf conversion:

 ```
-pandoc main.md --pdf-engine=/Library/TeX/texbin/xelatex -o main.pdf
+pandoc main.md --pdf-engine=xelatex -o main.pdf
 ```

 Make sure your text editor supports the UTF-8 encoding.
 When using XeLaTeX for